Phase transitions for contact processes on sparse random graphs via metastability and local limits: Introduction and main results

-\paragraph{Overview of the proof section.} The remainder of the paper is devoted to the derivation of our results.
+The remainder of the paper is devoted to the derivation of our results.
 We first recall some facts about local convergence and prove Lemma~\ref{lem:tightness}, which is independent of our main results.
 Then we construct the example leading to Theorem~\ref{thm:slowextinct}, and finally we prove the LLN-type results Theorem~\ref{thm:metastable1} and Proposition~\ref{prop:impliesconvergence} and apply them to derive Theorem~\ref{thm:configuration model1}.